FUNDING OPPORTUNITIES

 The Sheldon Foundation devotes financial assistance to advance the physical, educational and cultural well-being of the people of the southerly portion of Chautauqua County, New York; and honors the memory of its founder, Isabella M. Sheldon and her husband, Ralph C. Sheldon.

-Deadline: March 1, August 1, and December 1, annually
+• Deadlines: March 1, August 1, and November 1, annually

 Have an idea for a project?
 Thinking about that video you’ve been meaning to shoot?
 Considering a new perspective on a familiar idea?
 Squeaky Wheel is offering Equipment Access Grants to those looking to create specific projects that require the tools and time sometimes difficult or unavailable in daily life.
 Recipients will receive up to $1,000 worth of equipment usage and facilities time.
 Amount: $1,000 in-kind equipment rentals.